tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 *a) Fill in the attributes for the Farmer and Greenhouse Section entities.
 Identifiers should be labelled appropriately.*

 Farmers
-- FarmerID - Simple
+- FarmerID - Required, Simple, Single Valued, Stored - **Identifier**
-- Name - Simple
+- Name - Required, Simple, Single Valued, Stored
-- Length of Contract -
+- Length of Contract - Required, Simple,
 - Certifications

 Greenhouse Section